Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Companies often create low barriers for candidates to apply, resulting in wasted time evaluating candidates.
 For example, you post an ad on Craigslist that reads, “Looking for rockstar salespeople who can produce great results and want to be a part of a fun team.
 Send your résumé to this email if you’re interested.”

+Many companies that struggle with finding good employees have problems not because they can’t find candidates – it’s because they find too many who aren’t a good fit.
 Create a hiring process that has a high barrier to entry.
 When I ran recruiting for Dow Jones, we built a summer innovation lab for which we hired talented, creative college students.
 In addition to asking for a résumé and cover letter, we invited candidates to answer essay questions about their own creativity and innovation, as well as do recorded video interviews.

 This process ensured that only the most interested and dedicated talent applied, and that those who we did invite for interviews were highly vetted before they walked in the door.